Identity Thief: Plot

-After traveling through several states, the skiptracer catches up to the pair and captures Diana.
+The skiptracer eventually catches up to the pair, capturing Diana.
 A chase ensues; she knocks him unconscious, and Sandy rams his van off the road.
-They take the skiptracer's van and tie him up in back.
-When it overheats, they continue on foot through a forest.
-Sandy discards his pants when he finds a snake in them, and Diana accidentally knocks him unconscious when another bites his neck.
-Sandy wakes at a bus station, and Diana says she carried him until she flagged down a truck.
+They take the skiptracer's van, then tie him up in back.
+When it overheats, they continue on foot through the woods.

+Sandy discards his pants after finding a snake in them, then Diana accidentally knocks him unconscious when another bites his neck.
+Sandy wakes at a bus station; Diana carried him until she flagged down a truck.
 As the next bus to Denver leaves in three days, Sandy uses money hidden in his socks to buy a $200 car.
-For gas money, the pair con an accounts processor and steal Cornish's identity to create new credit cards.
 Meanwhile, Marisol shoots the skiptracer, and the criminals continue their pursuit of Sandy and Diana.
+For gas money, the pair con an accounts processor in a bank and steal Cornish's identity to create new credit cards.

-In St. Louis, the two share dinner, and Diana admits she does not know her real name.
-The accounts processor enters with cops, who arrest Sandy and Diana.
+In St. Louis, the two share dinner, and Diana admits that she does not know her real name.
+The accounts processor enters with cops, who arrest them both.
 Diana uncuffs herself in the back of the police car, breaks the back windshield, and escapes with Sandy.
 The skiptracer shoots Marisol and Julian, finds Diana and Sandy on the highway mid-escape, and hits Diana with his car.
-Sandy comes to her aid, but Diana revives and defensively strikes Sandy in the throat.
-Diana and Sandy eventually get home, where Diana has dinner with Sandy's family and reconciles with them.
-Sandy and Trish have a private conversation that night, agreeing not to turn in Diana even if it means that Sandy will lose his job.
+Sandy comes to her aid, but Diana revives and defensively strikes him in the throat.

+As Sandy and Diana escape, the skiptracer is arrested by the police alongside Marisol and Julian.
+The pair get to Denver where Diana has dinner with Sandy's family and reconciles with them.
+That night, Sandy and his wife secretly agree not to turn her in even if it means that he will lose his job.

 The next morning, Sandy finds Diana gone and a note that apologizes for the trouble she caused.
-Sandy prepares to quit his job, but Daniel shows him that Diana is meeting with the police in an office.
-Detective Reilly tells Sandy he is no longer part of the investigation, and Diana is taken away in cuffs.
-Before she leaves, Sandy asks her why; Diana says she knew he would not turn her in, but it was the right thing to do.
+Sandy prepares to quit his job, but Daniel shows him that she is meeting with the police in an office.
+Diana is later taken away in cuffs, and Sandy is no longer part of the investigation.

 One year later, Sandy celebrates another birthday, this time with his third child.
-The family visits Diana in prison, and Sandy presents her with a birth certificate that reveals her name as Dawn Budgie.
-Diana hugs Sandy.
-When a guard antagonizes her, Diana punches the guard, and another guard stuns her with a Taser.
-As she recovers and walks back to her cell, Sandy watches with a shocked expression.
+The family visits Diana in prison, and he presents her with a birth certificate that reveals her real name as Dawn Budgie.
+Diana then hugs Sandy and goes inside, but when a female guard antagonizes her, she punches her, and another guard stuns her with a taser.
+As Diane recovers and walks back to her cell, Sandy watches, shocked.